ubernostrum/django-registration/docs/hmac.rst

 clicks the link, the activation view sets ``is_active`` to ``True``, after which the user can log in.

-The activation key is simply the username of the new account, signed using `Django's cryptographic signing tools
+The activation key is the username of the new account, signed using `Django's cryptographic signing tools
 <https://docs.djangoproject.com/en/stable/topics/signing/>`_
 (specifically, ``signing.dumps()`` is used, to produce a